boris1993/excel-auto-filling/README.md

 # Auto Filling Script For Excel
-Auto filling cells in Excel
+Generate a bunch of data in Excel with given content

 ---

 ## Usage
-- Import the auto_fill.bas as a module in the Excel VBA
+- Import the data_generator.bas as a module in the Excel VBA
 - Edit the code to fit your requirements
 - Run it